lorangpi/lorangpi/README.md

-Hi, my name is Pierrick, I am a robot teacher!
+Hello, my name is Pierrick, and I'm an aspiring teacher of robots!
+My goal is to guide robots in learning how to act in a constantly changing world.

 I’m currently working on Hybrid Planning and Learning Techniques for agents to accomodate open-world scenarios.
 I’m always eager to collaborate with peers on similar research topics.
 Reach me via email (pierrick.lorang@gmail.com / pierrick.lorang@tufts.edu)